National Conference on Public Employee Retirement Systems

 Annual Public Retirement Systems Study

-Each study comes with an accompanying interactive dashboard, a tool with which users can filter survey data in a number of ways to help optimize the mix of funds to which they would like to compare.
+Each study comes with an accompanying interactive dashboard that enables users to filter data by to compare their own performance and practices against peers.
 Please note: The dashboards are exclusively available to NCPERS members.
 If you have questions about your membership status or need assistance accessing the dashboards, please contact membership@ncpers.org.

-The 2025 survey is being conducted in partnership with Greenwald Research.
-Plans that participate are recognized with the Certificate of Excellence for Public Pension Reporting and Transparency for furthering open disclosure, increasing the range of data from which to learn from, and contributing to the public’s understanding of public retirement systems.
+Plans that participate in the study are recognized with the Certificate of Excellence for Public Pension Reporting and Transparency for furthering open disclosure, increasing the range of data from which to learn from, and contributing to the public’s understanding of public retirement systems.

-Find answers to frequently asked questions about the survey methodology and participation here.
+Find answers to frequently asked questions about the survey methodology and participation here and sign up to learn more about NCPERS Surveys.

 2024 NCPERS Public Retirement Systems Study: Trends in Fiscal, Operational, and Business Practices